bentob18/Recommendation-Engines/README.md

 # About this project
 I'm going to perform a lot of my recommendation skills on real data from the IBM Watson Studio platform.
 These skills are tabled below.
 # Table of Contents
-I. Exploratory Data Analysis.
+Below i've listed the table of contents for this project:
-II.
-Rank Based Recommendations.
+1. Exploratory Data Analysis.
-III.
-User-User Based Collaborative Filtering.
+2. Rank Based Recommendations.
-IV.
-Content Based Recommendations ( Erased ).
+3. User-User Based Collaborative Filtering.
-V. Matrix Factorization.
+5. Matrix Factorization.
-VI.
-Extras & Concluding.
+6. Extras & Concluding.